1. Home

 Research coalition CoE Groen

-HAS Green Academy, together with Aeres University of Applied Sciences, Van Hall-Larenstein University of Applied Sciences, and Inholland University of Applied Sciences, forms the Centre of Expertise Groen (CoE Groen).
+HAS green academy, together with Aeres University of Applied Sciences, Van Hall Larenstein University of Applied Sciences, and Inholland University of Applied Sciences, forms the research coalition CoE Groen.